fsmiddleton/MCMs_pseudo_data/README.md

 * unifac:
     * The Julia code which utilises the compounds expressed in the Excel spreadsheet to create UNIFAC (Do) predictions using the [Clapeyron library](https://github.com/ClapeyronThermo/Clapeyron.jl).
     * This output is then loaded into Matlab.
 * data: All excess enthalpy data used in the research.
-The data is not present here due to permissions.
+The data is not present here due to permissions but an example is given in HEData.csv.
 Please contact Jamie Cripwell at cripwell@sun.ac.za for access to the data.
 * The src folder:
     * SVD_example: An example of singular value decomposition (SVD) of an array and how a scree plot is formed.
     * ArrayFormation3way: The functions required to perform the formation of a 3-way array from the excess enthalpy data provided, used in ArrayFormation3way.